How to Break 90 in Golf Consistently – The 20 Proven Tips for Better Scores

 One way to help finally break into the 80s in golf is to frequently play your home golf course to increase your confidence.

-Frequenting the same club allows you to gain “member’s knowledge” and learn where to land your ball on different holes to enjoy the assistance of the layout.
+Frequenting the same club allows you to gain “member’s knowledge” and learn where to land your ball on different holes, allowing you to enjoy the layout’s assistance.

 The more you play the same course, the easier it becomes to make better-informed club selection, which leads to improved distance control.
 Take these strategies with you when you travel to other courses.